Reviewed by Dr. Elliot Love, DO

 Avoid using products like Vaseline or Aquaphor, anything that includes petroleum jelly in the ingredients list.
 These products can actually damage your newly acquired ink.
 Tattoo lotions or creams containing harsh perfumes and chemicals can also cause damage to the skin and affect the healing process.

-Our tattoo soothing gel was created for that reason exactly.
+Our tattoo gel was created for that reason exactly.
 Not only does it moisturize your skin but it also maximizes regeneration for a smoother healing time.

 Do Not Expose Your Skin to the Sun

 Your new tattoo is fragile, especially in its healing stages.
 Exposure to direct sunlight can cause fading because UV rays actually absorb into the skin and result in the breaking of the pigment in your tattoo.
+For more information, check out our article about how to protect tattoos from the sun.

 If you must be outside for long periods of time, wear clothing that covers the new tattoo.
 Using sunscreen will also be important to preserving the integrity of the ink.
-Mad Rabbit offers a sunscreen with SPF 30 with natural, skin protecting ingredients.
+Mad Rabbit offers a tattoo sunscreen with SPF 30 with natural, skin protecting ingredients.

 Do Not Do Any Strenuous Activity or Workouts